 Sonohysterography is then performed as a more in-depth investigation of the abnormalities and their potential causes.
 Determining the locations of certain abnormalities, such as fibroids or polyps, can be important when establishing a treatment or management strategy for a patient's particular condition.

-Following the baseline exam, the transvaginal probe will be removed, and a sterile speculum will be inserted as the patient lies on her back with her knees bent or her feet in stirrups.
+Following the baseline exam, the transvaginal probe will be removed, and a sterile speculum will be inserted as you lie on your back with your knees bent or your feet in stirrups.
 The cervix will be cleansed, and a catheter will be inserted into the uterine cavity.
 Once the catheter is in place, the speculum will be removed, and the transvaginal probe will be re-inserted into the vaginal canal.
 Sterile saline will then be injected through the catheter into the uterine cavity as ultrasound is being performed.

 This ultrasound examination is usually completed within 30 minutes.

 What will I experience during and after the procedure?

 Ultrasound examinations are painless and easily tolerated by most patients.

 With transvaginal ultrasound, although the examination is often performed to look for a cause of pelvic pain, the sonogram itself should not be painful or significantly increase your discomfort.
 A vaginal sonogram is usually more comfortable than a manual gynecologic examination.

 During the sonohysterogram, you may feel occasional cramping as a result of the introduction of the saline.
 Over-the-counter medication should be sufficient to minimize any discomfort associated with the procedure.
 You may have vaginal spotting for a few days after the procedure, which is normal.